Scale armour: Japan

 Japanese scale armour constructed from fish type scales (gyorin kozane) were reportedly constructed in Japan as far back as the Fujiwara period (11th century).
 "A primitive type of Japanese harness, the single laminae being of boiled leather, cut and beaten into pieces shaped like fish-scales."

-Indonesia
+Borneo

+Kadazan people in Sabah make armour from scales of the Sunda pangolin.

+Java

 The Javanese people has a type of scale armour called siping-siping.
 It is a protective jacket with scale-shaped metal plates, possibly made of brass.